chennat811/Plant_disease_detection/README.md

 Corn: Northern Leaf Blight, tomato: late blight, and tomato: target spot had lower recall and higher precision, meaning that it does very well at identifying the true positives but may miss alot of them because the model is picky.
 Since farmers would want to be safe than sorry, the disease should always pick up the positives even if a couple healthy plants are killed, thus recall should be improved in these classes.

-This model was deployed on Heroku, using Streamlit to build the app.[Heroku App](http://plant-disease-detector-88.herokuapp.com/)
+This model was deployed on Heroku, using Streamlit to build the app.
+[Heroku App](http://plant-disease-detector-88.herokuapp.com/)

 ### Tools Used
 Pandas, Matplotlib, Keras, Streamlit, Heroku, Wikipedia API